 10. Optimising for Mobile

-Mobile-optimised campaigns give you the best chance to engage with customers on their preferred device and separating your campaigns gives you an easy way to drive more qualified clicks.
+Mobile-optimised campaigns give you the best chance to engage with customers on their preferred device.
+Separating your campaigns gives you an easy way to drive more qualified clicks.

-When deciding whether a campaign should be specifically optimised for mobile, check whether mobile is driving a significant portion of conversions from an existing campaign.
-If it is, then duplicate that campaign and negative bid desktop in that new campaign and in the same way, negative bid mobile in the original campaign.
+When deciding whether a campaign should be specifically optimised for mobile.
+Check whether mobile is driving a significant portion of conversions from an existing campaign.
+If it is, then duplicate that campaign and negative bid desktop in that new campaign.
+In the same way, negative bid mobile in the original campaign.

 11. Ad Extensions

-Ad Extensions are a great way or providing a richer experience for your customer, providing more valuable information about your business, products and services.
-There are lots of extensions available, however for smaller businesses looking to maximise their budget, these are some of the most common we see used:
+Ad Extensions are a great way or providing a richer experience for your customer.
+Providing more valuable information about your business, products and services.
+There are lots of extensions available.
+However for smaller businesses looking to maximise their budget.
+These are some of the most common we see:

-- Sitelink Extensions – if you have a number of pages that you think might be relevant to someone searching on a specific query, site extensions are a great way of providing users with multiple options that direct them to unique landing pages
+- If you have a number of pages that you think might be relevant to someone searching on a specific query, site extensions are a great way of providing users with multiple options that direct them to unique landing pages.

-- Callout Extensions – these are great for building trust with your customers.
-We have found that trust signals in Ads are a big driver of clicks so including terms like ‘Fast Professional Service’, ‘Free Shipping’ ‘24/7 Customer Service’ etc can really help to drive up CTR
+- These are great for building trust with your customers.
+We have found that trust signals in Ads are a big driver of clicks so including terms like ‘Fast Professional Service’, ‘Free Shipping’ ‘24/7 Customer Service’ etc can really help to drive up CTR.

-- Review Extensions – we have found this to be one of the most powerful extension types and can significantly improve CTR.
-Reviews are a strong indicator of trust so promoting your high performing products and services based on actual reviews is a great way of driving qualified traffic which is more likely to convert
+- We have found this to be one of the most powerful extension types and can significantly improve CTR.
+Reviews are a strong indicator of trust so promoting your high performing products and services based on actual reviews is a great way of driving qualified traffic which is more likely to convert.

-- Call Extensions – this one is particularly useful for mobile-specific campaigns, giving customers the option to call direct from your Ad.
+- This one is particularly useful for mobile-specific campaigns, giving customers the option to call direct from your Ad.
 This is particularly useful if you know you have a high conversion rate from calls to your store or call centre.